 Lab Studies in Parsonage Turner Syndrome

 LAb parameters are usually within the reference range.
 Lab tests usually are not done for diagnosis of Parsonage Turner syndrome.
-These indicated only if systemic disease is suspected on clinical grounds.
+These indicated only if the systemic disease is suspected on clinical grounds.
 Complete blood count and erythrocyte sedimentation rate are nonspecific indicators of systemic disease.
 For suspected HIV disease HIV serology is done.
-Antinuclear antibody is done as marker for connective-tissue disease.
+Antinuclear antibody is done as a marker for the connective-tissue disease.

 MRI may show nonspecific inflammatory changes in Parsonage Turner Syndrome but is not conclusive.
 MRI also helps to rule out cervical radiculopathy, carcinomatous or granulomatous infiltration.